-Let’s look at the ways you can achieve a bigger looking and feeling bedroom, withouth compromising on style, design or comfort.
+Let’s look at the ways you can achieve a bigger looking and feeling bedroom, without compromising on style, design or comfort.

-I’ve put together 5 of the best tips for updating a small room and giving it a spacious new atmostphere.
+I’ve put together 50 of the best tips for updating a tiny bedroom and giving it a spacious new atmosphere.

-Once you know how to do this you can apply to any area of the home, and any room within it.
+Once you know how to do this you can apply to any smaller space in the home, and any room within it.

 It’s the perfect way to increase space, and the feeling of it, in any small home.

-Follow these five tips on how to make the most of a small bedroom without compromising on style, comfort or aesthetics.
+Follow these clever tricks on how to make a small bedroom feel bigger without compromising on style, comfort or aesthetics.

-Pick one bold piece of furniture such as a bed, patterned rug or the perfect wardrobe to draw the eye.
+Pick one bold piece of furniture such as a bed, patterned rug or the perfect wardrobe to draw the eye through the tiny bedroom.

-Focal points are a great way to create an illusion of space in any room.
+Focal points are a great way to create an illusion of space and make a small room feel bigger.